Ngozikah/Employee_Survey_Analysis/README.md

 -The question with the most disagreement was related to receiving recognition or praise for good work.
 -Implementation of  a structured recognition program to ensure employees feel valued.
 ### Clear Communication of Expectations:
--The most agreed question was about knowing what is expected at work.
+-The most agreed-upon question was about knowing what is expected at work.
 -Continue to provide clear guidelines and expectations to maintain this high level of agreement.
 ### Department-Specific Interventions:
 -Focus on departments with lower average satisfaction scores.